lore/lore/README.md

 Since Lore is still in active development, I'm going to list the things that have immediate focus here.

+1. [[done](https://github.com/lore/lore/pull/157)] Add hook for polling actions
-1. Implement automatic normalization of API responses
+2. Implement automatic normalization of API responses
-2. Improve default production configuration
+3. Improve default production configuration
-3. Add normalization and publishing steps to Quickstart
+4. Add normalization and publishing steps to Quickstart
-4. Publish v0.12
+5. Publish v0.12

 ### Thanks